textcreationpartnership/A02054/README.md

 ##Content Summary##

 #####Front#####

-Heauen and earth reconcil'd A sermon preached at Saint Paules church in Bedford, October.
-3. 1612.
-A
+1. To the right Honourable Lord HENRY Earle of Kent, Lord of Hastinge, Weisford, and Ruthyn.

 #####Body#####

+1. Heauen and Earth Reconcil'd.

-1. THE SVBIECT.
+    _ THE SVBIECT.

-1. PRAEDICATE.
+    _ PRAEDICATE.

-1. COPVLATIVES.
+    _ COPVLATIVES.

 #####Back#####
-Heauen and earth reconcil'd A sermon preached at Saint Paules church in Bedford, October.
-3. 1612.
-A **Types of content**
+Imprinted at London by W.W. for Clement Knight, and are to be sold at his shoppe in Pauls Church-yar **Types of content**

   * There are 11 **verse** lines!